Best Patient Care Technician Schools in California

 5. Apply for a PCT position or further training in a healthcare specialty.

 Community colleges generally offer lower tuition than private trade schools.
-Both may have financial aid or payment plans for eligible students.
+Both may have payment options or payment plans for eligible students.
 Ask about:

 What to Expect in Job Settings